SenZmaKi/Senpwai/README.md

 ## Installation

+### Pre-requisites

+You'll need to have either Edge or Chrome installed on your system, support for Firefox comming soon

 ### For the non-tech savvy users

 I converted the python script to an executable you can find it in the link below: